MatiDragon-YT/help-system/README.md

 ```
 <sanny builder foldes>\help\<here>
 ```
+to be able to open it from sanny builder, or directly, opening it as if it were a common windows executable.
 > ### BUG: Blank views?
 > If when you open the file, it does not load the content.
 Only by unchecking the Windows security box when opening the file, you could have solved the problem.